Xunnamius/black-flag/README.md

-Black Flag (using `runProgram`) sets everything up and calls the root `RouterProgram::parseAsync` the same as the previous example.<sup>1🡒2</sup> The router detects that the given arguments refer to a sub-command and so relinquishes control to the trio of yargs instances representing the `myctl remote` command.<sup>2->3A</sup> The parent-child router detects that the given arguments refer to a sub-command and so relinquishes control to the trio of yargs instances representing the `myctl remote show` command.<sup>3A->4B->5A</sup> `myctl remote show`'s router detects that the given arguments refer to the current command<sup>5A->6B</sup> and so calls `HelperProgram::parseAsync`.<sup>6B🡒7</sup> If the helper throws (e.g. due to a validation error), the exception bubbles up to the root command.<sup>R7🡒R1</sup>
+Black Flag (using `runProgram`) sets everything up and calls the root `RouterProgram::parseAsync` the same as the previous example.<sup>1🡒2</sup> The router detects that the given arguments refer to a sub-command and so relinquishes control to the trio of programs representing the `myctl remote` command.<sup>2->3A</sup> The parent-child router detects that the given arguments refer to a sub-command and so relinquishes control to the trio of programs representing the `myctl remote show` command.<sup>3A->4B->5A</sup>
+`myctl remote show`'s router detects that the given arguments refer to the current command<sup>5A->6B</sup> and so calls `HelperProgram::parseAsync`.<sup>6B🡒7</sup> If the helper throws (e.g. due to a validation error), the exception bubbles up to the root command.<sup>R7🡒R1</sup>
 Otherwise, the helper will parse the given arguments before calling